Havana in 3 Days

 View from Hotel Nacional

-In the grandiose foyer is a mini museum telling the hotel’s history and a Hall of Fame detailing some of the celebrities who have stayed at the Nacional, like Frank Sinatra, Marilyn Monroe and Winston Churchill.
+In the grandiose foyer, you will find a Museum telling the hotel’s history and a Hall of Fame detailing some of the celebrities who have stayed at the Nacional, such as Frank Sinatra, Marilyn Monroe and Winston Churchill.
+Perhaps more famously, in 1956 Nat King Cole was contracted to perform in Havana, but was not allowed to stay at the Nacional because the hotel was segregated.

 Hotel Nacional Museum